-He earned his undergraduate degree in political science from Yale University.
-Kedric received his law degree from the University of Pennsylvania Law School where he was Editor-in-Chief of the Law Review.
+Kedric earned his undergraduate degree in political science from Yale University and attended the University of Pennsylvania Law School, where he was editor-in-chief of the Law Review.
 Kedric joined CLC in 2019.